fofinho666/tug_of_war/README.md

 # TugOfWar

-The goal of this project is to get a first contact with Elixir what this amazing programing language brings out of the box by using the Erlang virtual machine.
+The goal of this project is to get a first contact with Elixir what this amazing programing language brings out of the box by using the BEAM (Erlang virtual machine).

 We'll start by covering some basics of the language and by the end, we'll be fighting for a list of numbers with someone else on our local network.